 While it’s convenient to save papers to your laptop, your files are safer if you also save them to your Google Drive account.
-Your Google Drive account provides 20GB of combined personal file storage with your Princeton Gmail account that is accessible from anywhere.
+Your Google Drive account provides unlimited personal file storage with your Princeton Gmail account that is accessible from anywhere.
 Your files are also backed up so you can restore them---a lifesaver when a file disappears before your paper is due!

 Princeton Mobile website for the mobile 'U'